MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 *Not supported on Windows Holographic and Windows Holographic for Business.*

 <a href="" id="biometrics-usebiometrics--only-for---device-vendor-msft-"></a>**Biometrics/UseBiometrics** (only for ./Device/Vendor/MSFT)
 Boolean value used to enable or disable the use of biometric gestures, such as face and fingerprint, as an alternative to the PIN gesture for Windows Hello for Business.
-Users must still configure a PIN if they configure biometric gestures to use in case of failures.
+Users must still configure a PIN if they configure biometric gestures to use if there are failures.
 This node was added in Windows 10, version 1511.

 Default value is true, enabling the biometric gestures for use with Windows Hello for Business.
 If you set this policy to false, biometric gestures are disabled for use with Windows Hello for Business.